viosca/Auto-Cards/README.md

 ```
 11. Select the `Output` tab on the left
 12. Delete all code within said tab
-13. Copy and paste the following code into the empty tab:
+13. Copy and paste the following code into your empty `Output` tab:
 ```javascript
 // Your "Output" tab should look like this const modifier = (text) => {